Taking care of yourself at work

 What can cause stress at work?

-A lot of things can contribute to workplace stress, and while mental health conditions such as anxiety and depression are different from workplace stress, unchecked stress can lead to greater mental health and wellbeing issues like these.
+A lot of things can contribute to workplace stress.
+While mental health conditions such as anxiety and depression are different from workplace stress, unchecked stress can lead to greater mental health and wellbeing issues like these.
 This is why it’s important to prioritise your wellbeing and take appropriate steps to reduce stress when you’re working.

-• The demands of our role exceed the time available to us
+• The demands of your role exceed the time available

 • There are inadequate resources available to succeed in your role